 Are parts of the abdomen bulging?
 Bulging flanks are a sign of accumulation of fluid in the abdomen (ascites).

 3.4 Check for visible hernias and abdominal masses.
-These findings are addressed in detail in other videos in the collection.

 3.5 Pay attention to the presence of visible pulsation or peristalsis, which usually represent a serious problem.
 Sometimes visible peristalsis can be seen in intestinal obstruction.